dfki-ric/docker_image_development/README.md

 * call ./exec.bash 00_rock_runtime in the first console
 * call ./exec.bash 01_simulation in the second console

+If you want to see running tasks/data:

+* call ./exec.bash rock-display

 # Docker Image Development